-Interestingly enough one of the best ways to enhance our self-care is learning to think logically.
+Interestingly enough, one of the best ways to enhance our self-care is learning to think logically.
 Enhancing your critical thinking skills is very important.
 It helps us determine fact from fiction.
-This is why the culture discourages these skills.
-If you can think for yourself, you are less susceptible to political and religious propaganda.
+The culture discourages these skills because you are less susceptible to political and religious propaganda if you can think for yourself.
 Enhancing your critical thinking protects you from the harmful effects of groupthink manipulation.

 The Enneagram of Personality Profile enables us to learn about our personality.
-We learn how each of the nine main personality types has its unique way of relating to these nine main virtues of the spirit.
-We all have access to these nine virtues regardless of our personality.
+We learn how each of the nine personality types relates to the virtues of the spirit.
+We all have access to these nine virtues, regardless of our personality.

-In the same way, we also can be drawn to the negative aspects of the Ego.
+Similarly, we can also be drawn to the negative aspects of the Ego.
 The opposite of gratitude is ungratefulness, thanklessness leading to greed and gluttony.
 The negative of joyfulness is dissatisfaction, unhappiness, and joyless.
 This leads to inertia or slothfulness.
 Happiness becomes misery and sadness.
 The opposite of love is hatred and envy (wrath).
 Instead of thankfulness, we have a lack of appreciation.
-The opposite of blissfulness we have numbness even calamity.
-When we lose appreciation we become prideful.
-Mindfulness is replaced by becoming self-absorbed and selfish.
-Serenity is replaced by anxiety and discomfort.
+The opposite of blissfulness, we have numbness, even calamity.
+When we lose appreciation, we become prideful.
+Mindfulness is replaced by selfishness.
+Serenity turns into anxiety and discomfort.

-We see that the elements of self-compassion are the opposite of what people want.
-But our culture drives us to the Ego for several reasons.
-When we are fixating on the negative, we are much easier to control.
-We are sold everything from ideas, and ideologies to things we don’t need.
+We see how self-compassion is often in opposition to the dominant culture.
+Our culture drives us to the Ego for several reasons.
+If we fixate on the negative, we are easier to control.
+They sell us things to fix the negative things we fixate upon.
+They sell everything from ideas and ideologies to things we don’t need.

-This is why it is important to learn to question the cultural narrative.
-We need to enhance our critical thinking skills and learn to observe our internal dialogue.
+It is important to learn to question the cultural narrative.
+We need to enhance our critical thinking skills and observe our internal dialogue.
 The Enneagram Personality Profile is a tool that helps us see our programming.
 We can then see unhealthy self-talk and behaviors.

-This discussion should make you see how self-esteem and self-compassion differ.
-The elements of self-compassion are the values we want for ourselves and others.
-It presents a contrast between the selfishness and greed that dominates the world.
-As we cultivate them, others will see the changes in our life.
+This discussion should help you see how self-esteem differs from the compassion of self.
+The elements of compassion promote inclusive values.
+It presents a contrasting force between selfishness pointing inward and selflessness pointing outward.
+As we cultivate compassion, others will see the changes in our life.
 You’ll find more and more opportunities to share your positive energy and knowledge.

 So, what’s holding you back.
 This is something you can do.
 You can reverse the programming of the cultural narrative.
-Start with one of the elements of self-compassion focus points.
+Start with one of the focus points.
 You’ll add more when you see the results.

 This should make you question the cultural narrative.
 The tactics of self-esteem promote unhealthy narcissistic thinking.
 This affects the individual and the culture.
-Whereas, promoting self-compassion is a gateway to the virtues of the spirit.
+In contrast, self-compassion is a gateway to the virtues of the spirit.